Menu

 We teach composition skills through role play, a wealth of activities we provide for children to experience, speaking and listening and vocabulary development, class discussions, listening to stories, guided reading, specific topic writing lessons, and throughout all areas of the curriculum.

-Foundation Stages 1 and 2 (nursery and reception)
+Foundation Stages 1 and 2 (Nursery and Reception)

-In the foundation stage activities planned to support the development of pupils writing are contained within literacy, communication and language and physical development.
+In the Foundation Stage, activities planned to support the development of pupils writing are contained within literacy, communication and language and physical development.

-In nursery topics are planned around the children’s interests and a wide range of pre-writing (including spoken language) and mark making activities are on offer as part of the rich continuous provision for children to independently explore daily.
-Teachers and teaching assistants observe and interact with children during their self-initiated activities to develop and accelerate their language and writing skills.
+In Nursery, topics are planned around the children’s interests and a wide range of pre-writing (including spoken language) and mark making activities are on offer as part of the rich continuous provision for children to independently explore daily.
+Teachers and Teaching Assistants observe and interact with children during their self-initiated activities to develop and accelerate their language and writing skills.
 Children are encouraged during small group adult-led phonics sessions to first hear and say and afterwards write letter shapes for sounds they have been learning.
 Children who are ready are encouraged to recognise and begin to write the letter sounds in their name.

-Reception children have focused writing sessions most weeks in which they can practice skills learnt in a small adult-led group.
+Reception children have focused writing sessions most weeks in which they can practise skills learnt in a small adult-led group.
 The writing focus for each writing session is based on the reception curriculum topics to give children a clear purpose for their writing.
-Children in reception have adult-led communication and language and physical development focused tasks which also develop writing skills.
+Children in Reception have adult-led communication and language and physical development focused tasks which also develop writing skills.
 See our reception page for more information about specific termly topics in reception.

-Key Stage one (KS1) – year 1 and year 2
+Key Stage one (KS1) – Year 1 and Year 2

 Writing competitions!